heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/COURSE_MATERIAL.md

 ### SMTP

 SMTP is the protocol used to send emails.
 It is a simple text-based protocol that uses TCP port 25, 465 or 587.
+The port 25 is used for unencrypted connections, while the ports 465 and 587 are used for encrypted connections.
+The port 587 is the newer and recommended port for encrypted connections.

 It is used by email clients to send emails to an email server.

 ### POP3

 POP3 is a protocol used to retrieve emails.
 It is a simple text-based protocol that uses TCP port 110 or 995.
+The port 110 is used for unencrypted connections, while the port 995 is used for encrypted connections.

 It is used by email clients to retrieve emails from an email server.

 ### IMAP

 IMAP is a protocol used to retrieve and synchronize emails.
 It is a more complex protocol that uses TCP port 143 or 993.
+The port 143 is used for unencrypted connections, while the port 993 is used for encrypted connections.

 It is used by email clients to synchronize emails from and to an email server between the email server and the email client.
 This means that if you read an email on your email client, it will be marked as read on the email server, while POP3 does not allow this.

 ## DNS records related to email